Avoiding decoherence with giant atoms in a two-dimensional structured environment: Avoiding decoherence

 The interference between coupling points causing the subradiance of a GA is built through a \textit{bound state in the continuum} (BIC).
 This is an eigenstate of the full Hamiltonian whose energy lies in the continuum, but does not interact with the propagating modes.
 The BIC is thus a \emph{dressed state} of the system, whose photonic part is as a standing wave of localized excitations between the coupling points of the giant atom (see \figref{fig:subradiance+bic}).
 The existence of such BICs has been previously reported for giant atoms in 1D~\cite{Soro2023, Lim2023, Zhang2023a} and 2D~\cite{Gonzalez-Tudela2019} structured environments, although often under different names, such as trapped emission or real pole.

 The role of the BIC is clearly seen in the dynamics of the system (see \figref{fig:subradiant_dynamics}).
 Starting with the atom in its bare excited state $\ket{e}$, we first observe a short decay that corresponds to the atom populating the photonic part of the BIC $\ket{B}$.
 During this time, which is the time it takes an excitation to travel through the bath and reach the other coupling points, there is also a small leakage into the environment, owing to the fact that the interference necessary for the subradiance has not yet been built.
-The excitation leaked away from the atom is approximately equal to the excitation trapped in the bath between the coupling points of the atom (i.e., the photonic part of the BIC) --- see the Appendix for details.
+The excitation leaked away from the atom is approximately equal to the excitation trapped in the photonic part of the BIC.
+This occurs because each coupling point should give off half of its emissions in the direction of another coupling point, and half along the diagonals pointing outward.
 After this decay, both the atom and the trapped excitation reach a nonradiative steady state: the BIC or dressed state.
 Note that in some experimental platforms, the leakage to the bath can be avoided by driving the dressed state (BIC) instead of the bare atomic excited state.